 One alarming feature for employers and HR managers to improve is the number of unexpected meetings and overwhelming meeting schedules.
 If this number is to rise in the future, the team’s morale and productivity can be seriously affected.

 Moreover, sometimes, planned KPI cannot be met due to multiple reasons, requiring PMs to assess and adjust if possible.

 The matter of poor management is a chronic problem that perhaps managers encounter in every IT project.
 Without systematic changes in how the team operates and communicates, one loose screw can easily derail the whole system.
 To handle this, managers, employers and HR specialists are obliged to produce a code of conduct for specifically remote work.

-Remote communication is not easy.
-If you’re struggling with this, ask for expert advise to manage remote IT projects and contact here:
+Remote communication is an art.
+If you’re struggling to overcome remote work communication challenges, contact us to ask for expert advice to manage remote IT projects:

 - Website: https://www.lotus-qa.com/